Psychology-PE (PSYD)

 PSYD-214 Researched Writing/Psyc Majors 3 Credits

 This course focuses on the process of writing in APA style.
 Students will be taught how to read and comprehend research in psychology and to write research papers from a place of understanding the context, process, and audience for research writing.
 This course also serves as an introduction to the major, informing students of scholastic expectations and of opportunities within their undergraduate experience.
 Additionally, students will be guided in thinking about and moving toward future educational and career pursuits.
 Must be passed with a "C" (not "C-") or better to fulfill the GE English Composition requirement.
-(School for Professional Studies Course).
+(Professional Education Course).

 Terms Typically Offered: Fall.